stiliajohny/stiliajhony.github.io/content/posts/make-ssh-easy.md

 # Create an SSH key

-On the system, you want to SSH from open a terminal and run execute the following commands.
+On the system, you want to SSH from open a terminal and execute the following commands.

 1. Create a keypair.
     - `-t`: Choosing the algorithm (I've chosen ed25519)